cdent/cjdr/index.md

 <http://burningchrome.com>
 <cdent@peermore.com>

-I am an experienced developer and thinker with a passion for maximizing access to information that empowers individuals and groups to get things done.
+I am an experienced developer, team leader and thinker with a passion for maximizing access to information that empowers individuals and groups to get things done.
 I'm a vocal advocate of the open web, open protocols and open source.
 I make tools that allow people to create, share and synthesize information on the web so they can learn and collaborate.

 [More detail](/detail).